Author – Judah Samuel

 Sri Guru Ram Das Jee International Airport at Amritsar has plans of generating its own power by tapping into solar energy.
 The AAI is in the process of installing a 400 kW solar power plant in the airport’s premises, which will make it the first government run facility to have its own power generation facility.
 It is expected to produce 72,000 units of electricity per month.
 This will help the airport to save INR54.5 lakh every year, which would mean that the INR2.3 crore to be spent on installing the solar power plant would be realized within 5 years.

 Other airports including Chennai, Madurai, Bhubaneswar, Lucknow, Jaipur, Varanasi and a few others will soon have their own solar power plants as well.
-These airports are under the first phase of implementation of the aviation ministry’s order for all airports to install solar energy plants in their premises.
-They will be able to produce their power by February 2017.
-These airports have plans of installing solar power plants capable of producing 100kW to 1.5MW.
+They are eager to comply with the Indian aviation ministry’s order for all airports to install solar energy plants in their premises.
+These airports have plans of installing solar power plants capable of producing 100kW to 1.5MW by the end of 2017.

 The high cost of solar installation, relative to other power sources, and the glare effect are some of the issues faced by these airports.
 However, since the cost of installation can be recovered in a short period of time today, that is not an issue at all.
 The only major issue that remains is glare.
 Sunlight reflected off of the solar panels poses a threat to aircraft pilots.
 But thanks to new technology that reduces the glare effect, these solar panels can also be non-reflective and make it safe for flying.